Hannah Marie Wormington: Background

 Marie Wormington was born in Denver, Colorado, to Charles Watkin Wormington and Adrienne Roucolle.
 As a young child Wormington spent much of her time with her mother and her maternal grandmother who had come to the United States from France.
 Being fluent in both English and French proved to be a useful asset the summer she went to France to start her archaeology career.
 Wormington was the first woman to focus on anthropology at Radcliffe.
 While taking classes at Harvard for her Ph.D. she had a professor who requested that she (because she was a woman) sit outside the classroom to take notes.
 Before obtaining her Ph.D., Wormington already had an accomplished career in anthropology, which began in 1935 after she graduated with her B.A. in Anthropology from the University of Denver.
 Her initial areas of interest were medicine and zoology, but changed to archaeology after taking a few classes taught by E. B. Renaud, whose focus was on the French Paleolithic.
 He supported the idea of Paleolithic stone tool technologies in the New World that were identical to other parts of the world.
 Renaud suggested to Wormington traveling to France to do research.
+Beyond her professional and academic career, Wormington was married to geologist Peter Volk from 1940 until his death in 1980.

 Education

+Wormington graduated high school in 1931 from East High School in Denver.
 Wormington earned a B.A. of Anthropology at University of Denver in 1935, a M.A. of Anthropology at Radcliffe College in 1950, and a Ph.D. of Anthropology at Radcliffe (Harvard University) in 1954.